 How many kilometres do I need to ride?

-Whether you bike 1 km on one day or 400 km over four days, every dollar raised and every kilometer cycled brings us closer to the ultimate finish line: A cure for PKD.
+Whether you bike 1 km on one day or 400 km over the month of June, every dollar raised and every kilometre cycled brings us closer to the ultimate finish line: A cure for PKD.

 Today: The PKD Foundation of Canada has adopted Bike to the Moon to enable those all over Canada affected by PKD to participate in the ride and achieve even greater fundraising goals.
 With every new year, the ride will help the PKD Foundation of Canada move closer to its goal of finding more treatments and a cure for those living with PKD.